SneakyOvis/onlyfans-dynamic-rules/README.md

-# Where are the rules
+# Where are the rules?

 `https://raw.githubusercontent.com/SneakyOvis/onlyfans-dynamic-rules/main/rules.json`